-5. Prior Learning Workgroup - Funding is provided to implement Substitute House Bill 2933 (prior learning work group) which requires the HECB to convene a workgroup to assess current institutional practices in accepting prior learning credits; and make recommendations on implementation of the workgroup's findings.(General Fund-State)
+5. Prior Learning Workgroup - Funding is provided for the HECB to convene a workgroup to assess current institutional practices in accepting prior learning credits; and to make recommendations on implementation of the workgroup's findings.
+(General Fund-State)

 2007-09 Revised Omnibus Operating Budget (2008 Supp) Higher Education Coordinating Board